hasanzaidi-lab/MarketingStuff/readme.md

 **(Migrating from legacy to cloud-based systems)**

 **S – Situation:**
-Truist decided to deprecate our legacy user marketing profile service and migrate to a new **cloud-based profile system** with better scalability and personalization.
+Ally Bank decided to deprecate our legacy user marketing profile service and migrate to a new **cloud-based profile system** with better scalability and personalization.

 **T – Task:**
 I was responsible for leading the iOS-side migration—ensuring no downtime, data loss, or performance issues during rollout.